Gestational diabetes: Complications

-Another finding was that gestational diabetes increased the susceptibility of the fetus to intrapartal hypoxia, regardless of the size of the fetus.
+Another finding was that gestational diabetes increased the susceptibility of the fetus to intrapartum hypoxia, regardless of the size of the fetus.

 "The risk of hypoxia and the resulting risk of poor condition in newborn infants was nearly seven-fold in the fetuses of mothers with gestational diabetes compared to the fetuses of non-diabetic mothers," says researcher Mikko Tarvonen.
-According to the findings, the risk of needing to perform resuscitation on the newborn was ten-fold.Research into complications for GDM is difficult because of the many confounding factors (such as obesity).
+According to the findings, the risk of needing to perform resuscitation on the newborn was tenfold.
+Research into complications for GDM is difficult because of the many confounding factors (such as obesity).
 Labelling a woman as having GDM may in itself increase the risk of having an unnecessary caesarean section.

 Neonates born from women with consistently high blood sugar levels are also at an increased risk of low blood glucose (hypoglycemia), jaundice, high red blood cell mass (polycythemia) and low blood calcium (hypocalcemia) and magnesium (hypomagnesemia).
 Untreated GDM also interferes with maturation, causing dysmature babies prone to respiratory distress syndrome due to incomplete lung maturation and impaired surfactant synthesis.

 Unlike pre-gestational diabetes, gestational diabetes has not been clearly shown to be an independent risk factor for birth defects.
 Birth defects usually originate sometime during the first trimester (before the 13th week) of pregnancy, whereas GDM gradually develops and is least pronounced during the first and early second trimester.
 Studies have shown that the offspring of women with GDM are at a higher risk for congenital malformations.
 A large case-control study found that gestational diabetes was linked with a limited group of birth defects, and that this association was generally limited to women with a higher body mass index (≥ 25 kg/m2).
-It is difficult to make sure that this is not partially due to the inclusion of women with pre-existent type 2 diabetes who were not diagnosed before pregnancy.
+It is difficult to ensure this is not partially due to the inclusion of women with pre-existing type 2 diabetes who were not diagnosed before pregnancy.

 Because of conflicting studies, it is unclear at the moment whether women with GDM have a higher risk of preeclampsia.
 In the HAPO study, the risk of preeclampsia was between 13% and 37% higher, although not all possible confounding factors were corrected.

 Epidemiology

-Gestational diabetes affects 3–10% of pregnancies, depending on the population studied.
+The prevalence of GDM was 14.7%, 9.9%, and 14.4% in low-income countries (LIC), middle-income countries (MIC), and high-income countries (HIC) in 2021 by International Association of Diabetes in Pregnancy Study Group's criteria.

+By 2021, the Global prevalence of hyperglycemia in pregnancy (HIP) as per the IDF atlas will be 21.1 million people, accounting for 16.7% of births to women aged 20-49.
+These individuals may experience some form of hyperglycemia during pregnancy; 80.3% of these were due to GDM.